annatech/learn.getcapi.org/pages/08.changelog/22.version-1-3-6/docs.md

 ## Overview
 ### Released
-2018-08-11
+2018-09-08

-#### cAPI v1.3.5.1
+#### cAPI v1.3.6
-The following update is a minor bug fix to resolve an issue with a missing password field in Swagger UI for the POST / user/edit (create user) method.
+The following release include a new user method allowing authorized administrators to return a list of all user accounts.

-* Increment version to 1.3.5.1
+* Increment to version 1.3.6.
-* Add password field to postUserEdit
-* Remove capi folder from services/libraries as it is not needed for now.
-* Remove capi from libraries list is there is no currently used services/capi library
+* Create new method GET /user/list/all (getUserListAll)

 Updated documentation can be found here: